-This is not surprising: university seems to have become the most valuable route in the eyes of young people.
+This is not surprising.
+University seems to have become the most valuable route in the eyes of young people.
 This has been reinforced by careers advice and the popular media, which tend to lean on university as the ‘gold standard’ of post-secondary education.

 In the knowledge economy, A Levels and university have been seen as more attractive routes than apprenticeships.
 In London, which is dominated by knowledge economy work, parents are 40% less likely to want their children to do apprenticeships than in other areas.

-Historically apprenticeships were tied to trades and, although this is longer true, it is a belief that is tough to shift.
+Historically apprenticeships were tied to trades and, although this is no longer true, it is a belief that is tough to shift.

 There have been changes too to the depth of apprenticeships.
-Higher-level and degree-level apprenticeships form the top of the pack: these move people towards work-based learning qualifications like BTECs.
+Higher-level and degree-level apprenticeships form the top of the pack.
+These move people towards work-based learning qualifications like BTECs.
 They also count towards qualifications from industry associations and can be used towards a full university degree.

 For apprentices under 19 and those aged 19+ but in their first year, the national minimum wage is £3.50.
 This rises to the actual national minimum wage of £7.05 for those aged over 19 beyond their first year.

-The lower relative pay for apprentices is normally justified by the fact that they are also getting training at the same time as working for the organisation.
+The lower relative pay is normally justified by the fact that they are also getting training at the same time as working for the organisation.
 However, learning and development is seen as such a key part of a ‘good’ position nowadays that it’s unlikely this argument remains convincing.